mads-hartmann/opa-chess/README.md

 Opachess is a multiplayer (no AI) chess game implemented using the Opa Programming Language.
 This is my (Mads Hartmann Jensen) entry to the Opa Developer Competition.

+**NOTE**: For some reason moving the chess pieces doesn't work in Firefox but it works in Safari/Chrome.
+My guess is that this is due to a bug in Opa.

 Compilation Instructions
 ------------------------